Long reads

 Giving whaling the hump: a story of whale recovery in South Georgia

-The beautiful sub-Antarctic island of South Georgia has long been a wildlife haven, home to colonies of elephant seals, wandering albatross, gentoo, macaroni and king penguins.
-It’s this abundance of wildlife in South Georgia that made it a major hub for whaling – the consequences of which are still being felt by the recovering whale populations today.
+The sub-Antarctic island of South Georgia has long been a wildlife haven.
+This made it a major hub for whaling – and whale populations are still feeling the impact.

 A fish swimming under water

-Glaciers are the unsung heroes of the global oceans – huge sources of nutrients that fertilise our oceans and act as the building blocks of life.
+Glaciers are huge sources of nutrients that act as the building blocks of life.
 How will this source of nutrients change in a warming world?

 A group of people on a boat